presicion25/Azure-Sec-Ops/README.md

 1. Part one below I complete the follwing:

-- I demonstrate the install of MS SQL Server
 - Configure the VM firewall too accept all inbound traffic
+- The install of MS SQL Server
 - Turn off windows firewall
 - The install of SQL Server Management Studio
 - Enable logging for the SQL server to be ported into event viewer